timothy-williams/MLB-Bot/README.md

 * Rust - [App 258550 · SteamDB](https://steamdb.info/app/258550/)
 * Ark - [App 376030 · SteamDB](https://steamdb.info/app/376030/)
 * Space Engineers - [App 298740 · SteamDB](https://steamdb.info/app/298740/)
+*

 ## Minecraft

 Although Minecraft is not a Steam game, we will be supporting Minecraft servers.
-No ETA on mod support as of March 2023.
+No ETA on mod support as of August 2023.